dgraph-io/dgraph-docs/content/query-language/cascade-directive.md

 }
 {{< /runnable >}}

-The performance impact of queries with multiple `var` blocks versus `@cascade` depends upon the nodes touched to reach the end results.
-Depending on your data size and distribution between nodes, refactoring a query with `var` blocks instead of cascade might actually decrease performance if the query must touch more nodes as a result of the refactor.
+The performance impact of building queries with multiple `var` blocks versus using `@cascade` depends on the nodes touched to reach the end results.
+Depending on the size of your data set and distribution between nodes, refactoring a query with `var` blocks instead of `@cascade` might actually decrease performance if the query must touch more nodes as a result of the refactor.

 ### Cascade with `has` filter

-In cases where only a small set of nodes have the predicates where `@cascade` is applied, it might be beneficial to include a `has` filter for those predicates.
+In cases where only a small set of nodes have the predicates where `@cascade` is applied, it might be beneficial to query performance to include a `has` filter for those predicates.

-For example, if you query for movies that have a sequel whose name contains the terms _"Star Wars"_:
+For example, you could run a query like _"Find movies that have a sequel whose name contains the term **Star Wars**"_ as follows:

 {{< runnable >}}
 {